 Kubu (Lekhubu) Island also boasts rich archaeological and cultural significance and is a Botswana National Monument under the management of the Gaing O Community Trust.
 Kubu Island got its name from the hippos that used to live here.
 Kubu means Hippo in Setswana.

 The 14 camping sites are scattered between Baobab trees and large granite rocks.
 The campsite facilities include a long drop toilet (pit latrine toilet) and a fireplace.
 There are no shower facilities available and guests must make their own arrangements including the supply of water.
+It is advisable to be fully geared for camping.

 Additional booking information